-I invite the UN Special Rapporteur to:
+I invite the UN Working Group on Discrimination against Women and Girls to:

 - 1) Call on the UN bodies to enhance their understanding of theory intersectionality.
-I have recently proposed a way to enhance judicial interpretation of reconceptualizing by reference to a modified concept of "harmful cultural practices", and I attach this paper for your reference. - 2) Call for a ban (or at least a suspension) on the use of facial recognition technology by governments pending independent scrutiny of the discriminatory impacts the technology may have against women and other protected groups. - 3) Call for the development of binding international human rights law for private actors to remedy the violations of freedom of expression of women and LGBTI communities in the digital environment.
+I have recently proposed a way to enhance judicial interpretation of reconceptualizing by reference to a modified concept of "harmful cultural practices", (paper is freely available on SSRN). - 2) Call for a ban on the use of facial recognition technology by governments in public city spaces. - 3) Call for the development of binding international human rights law for private actors to remedy the violations of freedom of expression of women activists, especially from LGBTI communities in the digital environment.
 Because private actors such as digital platforms hold a lot of power and set de facto global standards on freedom of expression of women and LGBTI communities, the basic tools of accountability and governance public and legal transparency and pressure are very limited.
-Like I have argued in detail, existing efforts focused on voluntary 'social and corporate responsibility' and ethical obligations of digital platforms are insufficient and incapable to tackle these challenges for freedom of expression.
+Like I have argued in detail, existing efforts focused on voluntary 'social and corporate responsibility' and ethical obligations of digital platforms are insufficient and incapable to tackle these challenges for freedom of expression and assembly.
 The existing international human rights framework is not adequate to safeguard human rights online because its obligations are limited to states, and not such private actors.
-Binding obligations for private actors under international human rights framework are needed to ensure protection of fundamental rights in the digital age for three main reasons: - Firstly, to rectify an imbalance between hard legal commercial obligations and human rights soft law.
+Binding obligations for private actors under international human rights framework are needed to ensure protection of fundamental rights in the digital age for three main reasons: - First, to rectify an imbalance between hard legal commercial obligations and human rights soft law. - Second, to ensure that women activists, whose rights to freedom of expression and association have been affected, can access an effective remedy. - Finally, as I demonstrated with numerous content moderation examples above, private actors are themselves engaging in the balancing exercise around fundamental rights, therefor, an explicit recognition of their human rights obligations is crucial for the future development of access to justice in the digital age.